Kitware/ParaView/Documentation/release/ParaView-5.10.0.md

 ## zSpace plugin

 A new Microsoft Windows-only plugin named **zSpace** has been added.
 It adds a new view named **zSpaceView** that let a user interact with a zSpace device directly.
-This device is designed to work with Crystal Eyes stereo, in full screen or in a cave display.
-The zSpace glasses use a head tracking system that allow the user to look around 3D object by moving his head.
+This device is designed to work with Crystal Eyes (quad-buffered) stereo, in full screen or in a CAVE display.
+The zSpace glasses use a head tracking system that allow you to look around 3D object by moving your head.

 This plugin requires a [zSpace System Software >= 4.4.2](https://support.zspace.com/s/article/zSpace-System-Software-release-Required?language=en_US), and a SDK version >= 4.0.0.
 It was tested on a zSpace 200 device but should be compatible with more recent devices as well.